 SIS International Research has extensive experience in Market Research in Africa.
 Research methods in Africa tend to be centered on traditional Face-to-Face research due to relatively lower internet penetration rates and other on-the-ground logistical considerations.
 For this reason, Qualitative Research Face-to-Face methods such as Focus Groups and In-Depth Interviews can be effective.
 Quantitative sampling can require deep knowledge of the local market, and some studies require sampling from village to village.

-Our Market Research and Strategy Consulting studies offer valuable insight into many sectors of business development and expose the potential opportunities that exist therein.
-We continually take the pulse of African market dynamics, interact with key purchase decision makers, and examine the demands and attitudes of consumers and developers alike.
+Our Market Research and Strategy Consulting studies offer valuable insight into many sectors of business development and examine the potential opportunities that exist.
+We continually research the pulse of African market dynamics, interact with key purchase decision makers, and regularly examine the demands and attitudes of consumers and companies.